JSBSim-Team/jsbsim/joss_paper/paper.md

 [diagram or explanation of the architecture of the code and how it is instantiated]

 JSBSim is data-driven, with all specific model characteristics contained in data files, therefore there is no need to recompile the code to model a different vehicle, or changes to the vehicle characteristics.
+This is a key design feature of JSBSim, which allows users to define an entire FDM model using XML files—unlike, for example, [LaRCSim](https://ntrs.nasa.gov/citations/19950023906), a similar generic flight simulation library developed by NASA, where modifying aircraft parameters required writing and re-compiling C code.

 ## JSBSim FDM Definition